practical-computer/practical-error-handling-js/README.md

 #### Markup for rendering errors

-You provide the markup, using ARIA attributes, a small set of `data-` attributes, and a `template` element.
+You provide the markup, using ARIA attributes, a small set of `data-` attributes (prefixed with `data-pf`), and a `template` element.
 Fitting error messages into a design is *tough* and extremely context specific.
-We trust your judgement, and render the text and set the `data-visible` attributes in the places you put us to.
+We trust your judgement, and render the text and set the `data-pf-error-visible` attributes in the places you put us to.

 #### Automatic integrations/hooks/event handlers